Here are AWS interview questions and answers for fresher as well as experienced candidates to get their dream job.

 - Restrict access by allowing only trusted hosts or networks to access ports on your instance

 - Review the rules in your security groups regularly

-- Only open up permissions that your require
+- Only open up permissions that you require

-- Disable password-based login, for instance, launched from your AMI
+- Disable password-based login, for example, launched from your AMI

 14) Explain how the buffer is used in Amazon web services?

-The buffer is used to make the system more robust to manage traffic or load by synchronizing different component.
-Usually, components receive and process the requests in an unbalanced way, With the help of buffer, the components will be balanced and will work at the same speed to provide faster services.
+The buffer is used to make the system more robust to manage traffic or load by synchronizing different components.
+Usually, components receive and process the requests in an unbalanced way.
+With the help of a buffer, the components will be balanced and will work at the same speed to provide faster services.